mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `-` <br/>
 **Context**: http, server, location

 Defines conditions under which the response will not be saved to a cache.
-If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be saved:
+If at least one value of the string parameters is not empty and is not equal to “0”, the response will not be saved:
 ```nginx
 proxy_no_cache $cookie_nocache $arg_nocache$arg_comment;
 proxy_no_cache $http_pragma    $http_authorization;
 ```
-Since the content is not saved, usually there is no point to look up the cache under the same conditions.
+Since the content is not saved, usually there is no point in looking up the cache under the same conditions.
 Therefore, this directive is commonly used together with the [`proxy_cache_bypass`](#proxy_cache_bypass) directive.

 ### [`proxy_pass_header`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass_header)